Sheikhupura: Etymology

-The region around Sheikhupura was previously known as Village Sheikhupura, or "Pind Sheikhupura", in reference of the Kachari, Nabi-pura and Behari colony & Jahangir-pura is Qila and old city that inhabited the area.
-In Singh Kingdom Raja Ranjeet Singh, Sheikhupura city is part of Gujranwala Dist.
-In Akbar's Kingdom, Sheikhupura city was a part of Forest Near Lahore city.
+In 1607, the Mughals constructed a new fort in the city.
+The city's first name is recorded in the Emperor Jahangir's autobiography, the Tuzk-e-Jahangiri, in which he refers to the town as Jehangir pura.
+The city then came to be known by its current name, which derives from Jehangir's nickname "Shekhu" that was given to him by his mother, wife of Akbar the Great.

-The city, founded in 1607, was named by Mughal Emperor Jehangir himself - the city's first name is recorded in the Emperor's autobiography, the Tuzk-e-Jahangiri, in which he refers to the town as Jehangir pura.
-The city then came to be known by its current name, which derives from Jehangir's nickname Shekhu that was given to him by his mother, wife of Akbar the Great.
+It was previously known as Virkgarh, as the Virk Jats were the main rural tribe in the area before Jahangir.
+It would later briefly be called Singhpuria under Sikh rule, before being renamed back to Sheikhupura.